Egsagon/neko-sama-api/README.md

-## :warning: This branch is outdated as it rely on too brutal and not stable web scrapping It also has too few features to be considered as an API.
+## :warning: This branch is outdated as it rely on too brutal and not stable web scrapping.
+It also has too few features to be considered as an API.
 Consider using the version from the newest version instead.

 # NS Downloader